Christopher Stephenson, DO

 - Internal Medicine - Cook County Hospital

 Practicing Since: 2000

-“The most important thing in caring for patients is caring about them,” says Christopher Stephenson, DO.
+“The most important thing in caring for patients is caring about them,” says Dr. Christopher Stephenson.

 Committed to patient care, Dr. Stephenson is trained in critical care, emergency medicine and obstetrics in addition to internal medicine.
-Core to his healing approach is osteopathy—the philosophy and practice of comprehensive medicine focused on the mind, physiologic structure and function of the body and spirit of the patient.
+Core to his healing approach is osteopathy—the philosophy and practice of comprehensive medicine focused on the mind, physiologic structure, function of the body and spirit of the patient.
 He cares for those patients who are critically ill and for those who have survived their illness, and need support for managing their continued care needs during and after oncologic services are delivered.
-He is also the Medical Director of the Survivorship Program at Cancer Treatment Centers of America at Midwestern Regional Medical Center.
+He is also the Medical Director of the Survivorship and Quality of Life Programs at Cancer Treatment Centers of America at Midwestern Regional Medical Center.
 Finally, Dr. Stephenson also works in the field of research.

 After college, Dr. Stephenson spent four years working as a carpenter, mechanic, cattleman, pig farmer, and a commercial fisherman.
 He says that these experiences taught him a great deal about life, and have helped him to relate to patients.

-Dr. Stephenson adores his wife, Jamie, and son, Luke.
+Dr. Stephenson adores his family.
 As a team, they enjoy playing while learning about the world.